 Healthcare organisations’ obligations under the law

 If you handle patient information, you’re legally obliged to protect it.
 The Data Protection Act says that you should only collect information that you need for a specific purpose.
 You must make sure that it’s kept securely, and that it’s relevant and up to date.
 You should only hold as much as you need, for as long as you need it.
-Finally, the subject of the information – that is, the person it refers to – is allowed to see it whenever they ask.
-The ICO has provided resources specifically for the health sector on their website to help operate in line with the Data Protection Act.
+Finally, the subject of the information – the person it refers to – is allowed to see it whenever they ask.

 A key part of information security is ensuring that records are properly disposed of when they’re no longer needed.
 Physical shredding can play a key role here, by helping organisations ensure that healthcare confidential data is destroyed in a secure, confidential way, so it cannot be retrieved or used by information thieves.